DW, an Army vet, has published 9 novels. His day job is teaching elementary school. In his spare time, he camps with his wife of 30+ years.

 “That’s the plan,” Jack said.
 “No reason to stick around.”

 “I reckon not,” Wanda said with a pang of guilt.
 How selfish can I be, wishing he’d stick around for me?
-Cheryl hasn’t even been gone for two months.
+Cheryl hasn’t even been gone for four months.

 Wanda’s feeling for Jack predated not just Cheryl’s accident, but her own divorce.
 She and her husband, Ted, had been drifting apart for some time over the whole child thing and Wanda had started, unconsciously, transferring some of the feelings she’d once had for Ted to Jack.